bostoncleek/ergodic_exploration/README.md

   <img src="media/mi_atrium.gif" width="500" height="300"/>
 </p>

 The occupancy grid and mutual information map are on the left and right respectively.
-The robots path is shown in blue and the small white lines represent local loop closures.
+The robot's path is shown in blue and the small white lines represent local loop closures.

 <p align="center">
   <img src="media/mi_explr_atrium.jpg" width="300" height="300"/>